-Healthcare insurance company handed biggest-ever HIPAA penalty for 2015 cyber-attack
+Healthcare insurance company settles with biggest-ever HIPAA payout for 2015 cyber-attack

-US insurer Anthem is set to pay the government $16 million in fines after suffering the biggest healthcare breach in the country’s history.
+US insurer Anthem is set to pay the government $16 million in settlement fees after suffering the biggest healthcare breach in the country’s history.

 The settlement is the largest on record under the Health Insurance Portability and Accountability Act (HIPAA), though Anthem still claims no wrongdoing.

-The privacy violation fine relates to a cyber-attack between December 2014 and January 2015, which resulted in the personally identifiable information of 79 million people being exposed.
+The privacy violation settlement relates to a cyber-attack between December 2014 and January 2015, which resulted in the personally identifiable information of 79 million people being exposed.

 Names, dates of birth, and Social Security numbers were among the details stolen in the hack.